Patrick Möschl

-Patrick Möschl (born 6 March 1993) is an Austrian professional footballer who plays as a midfielder for VfB Oldenburg.
+Patrick Möschl (born 6 March 1993) is an Austrian professional footballer who plays as a right-back and right midfielder for VfB Oldenburg.

 Career

 In June 2017, Möschl left SV Ried in his native Austria for German 2.
 Bundesliga side Dynamo Dresden, signing a two-year contract until 2019.

 He moved to Regionalliga Nord club VfB Oldenburg as a free agent on 31 January 2022, the last day of the 2022 winter transfer window.